Planting peppers is easy. Just follow these steps:

 Gently remove the plant by slipping the plastic container from the root-ball.
 Don’t tug on the plant stem, or you may tear it from the roots.
 If the roots are growing out of holes in the bottom of the pot, tear or cut them away and squeeze and twist the pot to remove it from the roots.
 If roots are matted, use your fingertips to gently break them apart, or they may grow in circles and stunt the plant.

-If your plant is in a Bonnie peat pot, gently tear away the bottom of the pot so that the roots will be in direct contact with the soil.
-Also peel back the top rim of the peat pot so that there is nothing to stick up above the ground after planting .
+If your plant is in a Bonnie biodegradable pot, gently tear away the bottom of the pot so that the roots will be in direct contact with the soil.
+Also peel off the top rim of the pot so that there is nothing to stick up above the ground after planting .

 Set the plant in the hole so that the top of the root-ball is level with the ground surface.
 Do not plant deeply like tomatoes, or the plants may rot.